cmason3/jinjafx_server/lambda_function/README.md

 ## JinjaFx as a Lambda

-JinjaFx can also be used as an AWS Lambda (Faas) using API Gateway as a front end.
+JinjaFx can also be used as an AWS Lambda (FaaS) using API Gateway as a front end.
 There are two components, the Lambda itself and a Lambda layer which consists of the Python modules that JinjaFx depends on.

 The first step is to clone the Git repository and then build the separate components: